Skip to content

 • My Shares: view links already sent from the current workspace

-• Task Center: view background tasks such as online compression, online extraction, and package downloads
+• Task Center: view background tasks such as online compression, online extraction, package downloads, and link import

 • Settings in the top-right user menu: adjust profile, interface, security, and team-related settings